ajwills72/rmip/docs/openses_task1.md

 OpenSesame can be downloaded via the following links:

-- If you have a Windows machine, click [here](https://github.com/open-cogsci/OpenSesame/releases/download/release%2F3.3.6/opensesame_3.3.6-py37-win64-2.exe)
+- If you have a Windows machine, click [here](https://github.com/open-cogsci/OpenSesame/releases/download/release%2F3.3.10/opensesame_3.3.10-py37-win64-1.exe)
+- If you have an Apple Mac with an Intel processor, click [here](https://github.com/open-cogsci/OpenSesame/releases/download/release%2F3.3.10/opensesame_3.3.10-py37-macos-x64-1.dmg)
-- If you have an Apple Mac, click [here](https://github.com/open-cogsci/OpenSesame/releases/download/release%2F3.3.6/opensesame_3.3.6-py37-macos-3.dmg)
+- If you have an Apple Mac with an Apple M1 processor, click [here](https://github.com/open-cogsci/OpenSesame/releases/download/release%2F3.3.10/opensesame_3.3.10-py37-macos-arm-1.dmg)

+If you do not know what processor you Mac has, click on the Apple icon in the menu bar and select "About this Mac".
+A box will popup with information about your computer.
+Look for the line that says "Processor".
+If that line contains the word "Intel" you need the Intel version.
+If it contains the text "M1" you need the Apple M1 version.

 ### Windows Machines